podcast | August 12, 2017

 Joining us for today’s show is Chris Walter, a Vice President of Strategy who knows how to build a sales force.
 Today’s topic is dedicated to the topic of attracting and retaining top sales talent.
 Chris and I leverage the How to Make Your Number in 2018 Workbook to access emerging best practices as a guide for our questions.
-Access the latest to review the People phase starting on page 367 of the Sales Strategy section.
+Access SBI’s How to Make Your Number in 2018 to review the People phase starting on page 367 of the Sales Strategy section.

 Chris Walter is the Vice President of Strategy for the Strategic Enterprise Services group at MarketSource, a sales outsourcing firm serving both retail and commercial channels.
 Chris will demonstrate how to attract and retain A-Players who generate 5x more revenue than B-Players and 10x more than C-Players.